About this book

 Lisa Moore is the bestselling author of the novels February, longlisted for the Man Booker Prize and winner of CBC's Canada Reads competition, and Alligator, which was a finalist for the Scotiabank Giller Prize.
 She lives in St. John's, Newfoundland.

-Long-listed for the IMPAC Dublin Literary Award 2006
+- Long-listed IMPAC Dublin Literary Award, 2006

 - Short-listed Thomas Head Raddall Atlantic Fiction Award, 2006

 - Short-listed Bennington Gate Fiction Award, 2005

 - Short-listed Commonwealth Writers' Prize - Best Book, 2006